user18130814200115-2/riverbed/README.md

 ## Hacks

-The current way bar config is a bit of a hack, using a transparent bar with a wide left-side margin to get a partial bar.
+The current waybar config is a bit of a hack, using a transparent bar with a wide left-side margin to get a partial bar.
 I am working on a patch for way bar that allows one to set a smaller bar anchored to a corner to alleviate this problem.